carolineschnapp/learning-go/learning_go.md

 When importing a package, you can refer only to its exported names.
 Any "unexported" names are not accessible from outside the package.

-### That's why Println, Printf, Sqrt, and Intn begin with a capital letter.
+### That's why Println, Printf, Sqrt, and Intn begin with a capital letter

 ## Type à la Typescript